Clothes moth life cycle: how they ruin fabrics and how to stop them

 What are clothes moths?

 Clothes moths are small, winged insects that thrive in dark, undisturbed areas of the home.
 They’re drawn to natural fibers because these materials provide both food and a safe place to lay their eggs.
-While adult moths don’t eat, their larvae do, and they’re the stage responsible for the damaged garments and rugs.
+While the adults are highly visible, it is their keratin-eating larvae that are responsible for the irregular holes found in natural-fiber garments and rugs.

 Two species are the main culprits: the webbing clothes moth and the case-bearing clothes moth.
 Both can cause significant damage if left unchecked, but with a clear understanding of their life cycle, you can spot activity earlier and interrupt the infestation before it spreads.